-The second edition of this major overview of the social analysis of religion incorporates a substantial new introduction.
-It will be essential reading for lecturers and students in sociology of religion, social theory and comparative religion.
+This second edition features a substantial new introduction and remains an essential text for students and scholars in sociology of religion, social theory, and comparative religion.

 Editorial Reviews